Search engine optimisation (SEO) is the process of achieving good rankings for your website on Google.

 But because Google continually refines the algorithm that determines rankings, optimising your site is like trying to hit a moving target.
 The trick is to keep moving yourself

-Read on to learn how to do search engine optimisation in 2015.
+Read on to learn how to do search engine optimisation.

 "Ask yourself: would my customers find this interesting?
 Is it better than information elsewhere?" explains Denis Butler, web analytics manager at Atom Content Marketing which publishes the Donut websites.